QES Program

 8 awards of 90 days

-Tuition, accommodation, visa expenses, health insurance, airfare, transport, winter clothing, installation and monthly allowance, books.
+Scholarship will be used to cover accommodation, visa expenses, health insurance, airfare, transport, winter clothing, installation and monthly allowance, books.
+Tuition fees waived, where applicable

 Eligibility